 Of course, managers, directors, and C-suite level executives should already possess this skill, which should be constantly evaluated and improved.
 Self-leaders are a critical part of your organization for three reasons:

-- Traditional "leaders" will not be truly successful at managing or leading others until they can effectively manage and lead themselves.
+- Traditional "leaders" can not be truly successful at managing or leading others until they can effectively manage and lead themselves.

 - An organization's vision is only as impactful as the execution of the vision.
-Therefore, organizations need capable and motivated individuals to carry out the vision of the executive team.
+Therefore, organizations need capable and motivated individuals to carry out the executive team's vision.

-Self-leadership skills help with both of the above because when employees have strong self-leadership skills, they are more likely to:
+Self-leadership helps improve all of the above because when employees possess these skills, they are more likely to: